 6. E-Element Z-88 60% RGB Mechanical Keyboard

-The bright, cheerful, and colorfully pastel design of the E-Element Z-88 belies a gaming keyboard that's ready to get down to business and improve your gaming experience.
-Anti-ghosting tech is built into all of the mechanical switches, and this is a sturdy gaming keyboard with medium resistance to shocks, spills, and other damage.
+The bright, cheerful, and colorful pastel design of the E-Element Z-88 belies a gaming keyboard that's ready to get down to business and improve your gaming experience.
+Anti-ghosting tech is built into all of the mechanical switches, and what's more, this is a sturdy gaming keyboard with medium resistance to shocks, spills, and other damage.
 It can run without issue on both Windows and Apple operating systems, and the colorful backlighting can be assigned to one of ten different presets.
 A useful variety of shortcuts come already assigned to all of the function keys, but they can be reprogrammed as well.

 7. Cooler Master Devastator 3 Gaming Keyboard

-Cooler Master is practically royalty in the gaming community thanks to the quality of their cooling fans, but the Devastator 3 gaming mouse and keyboard combo is proof that they can deliver the quality with other gaming accessories as well.
+Cooler Master is practically royalty in the gaming community thanks to the quality of their cooling fans, but the Devastator 3 gaming mouse and keyboard combo is proof that they can deliver the same quality with other gaming accessories as well.